victornicolet/vscode-sygus/README.md

 ## Features

-The extension only provides basic syntax highlighting.
-More features will be added.
+The extension provides basic features of SyGuS-IF:
+- syntax highlighting.
+- snippets for all standard commands.